Oregon-Council-of-Computer-Chairs/Oregon-Council-of-Computer-Chairs.github.io/_past_meetings/README.md

 # Past Meeting Records

-These files are used to automatically generate pages for past meetings.
+These files are used to automatically generate the page for past meetings.
 The YAML top matter between the `---`'s defines pieces of info used by the presentation template.

 Below that add any major actions from the meeting or important notes about it in Markdown